googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 the appearance will be the same as if the gradient were defined using the transformed positions of points p₀, p₁ and p₂.

-Linear gradients are specified using the PaintLinearGradient or PaintVarLinearGradient table formats.
-The latter can be used in variable fonts to allow the positioning of points p₀, p₁ and p₂ or the color line details to be variable.
-The former provides a more compact representation when variation is not required.
+Linear gradients are specified using a PaintVarLinearGradient or PaintLinearGradient table, with or without variation support, respectively.
 See 5.7.11.2.5.3 for format details.

 See 5.7.11.1.3 for details on how fills are applied to a shape.